Olla, Louisiana: History

 The Town of Olla was officially incorporated on August 1, 1899, with Dr. William V. Taylor III as its first mayor.
 In 1906, the Zeagler Family established and erected the Olla State Bank as the cornerstone of the downtown.
 Built in Romanesque Revival style, the bank's structure is said to be influenced by Louisiana native and architect Henry Hobson Richardson.
 The Olla State Bank served Olla and the surrounding region throughout the Great Depression until its merger with Southern Heritage Bank in 1980s.
 The Ernest Gray Gang as well as The Jimmy Yarrell Gang held up the bank in the 1930s.

-Olla is also the location of the only train holdup in Louisiana history.
+Olla is also the only documented armed train holdup in Louisiana history.
 In August 1900, unknown bandits built a fire on the tracks north of Olla and forced the train to stop.
 The group then boarded and ordered the conductor to disconnect the mail and express cars from the train.
-The express safe was cracked, but the expected big money shipment from St. Louis, Missouri to New Orleans was not aboard.
 The robbers got away with less than $50.
+The expected money was not on board the train.

-Near the site of the former Olla Military Institute, B.E.
+in 1912, near the site of the former Olla Military Institute, B.E.
 Zeagler of Olla and L.C.
-Nunn of Columbia, Louisiana organized and constructed the North Central Louisiana Fair or Carnival fair barns, and an equine racetrack stadium in 1912.
-Since its inception, the open space has served the parishes of La Salle, Winn, Grant, and Caldwell, and it is now called the Olla Fairgrounds.
-Still host to an annual event every fall, it is one of the oldest continuously running fairs or carnivals in the United States.
-The fairgrounds also contains a modern rodeo arena that hosts the Olla Rodeo, sponsored by the local Kiwanis International club, annually.
+Nunn of Columbia, Louisiana organized and constructed the North Central Louisiana Fair, agriculture fair barns, and an equine racetrack stadium.
+Since inception, the Olla Fair Grounds have served the parishes of La Salle, Winn, Grant, and Caldwell.
+The Historic Olla Fair Grounds hosts an annual event every fall and it is one of the oldest continuously running fairs or carnivals in the United States.

 In 1910, the state of Louisiana split Catahoula Parish in half.
 The western half where the Town of Olla is situated became La Salle Parish, named for French explorer René-Robert Cavelier, Sieur de La Salle.
-An immediate struggle developed between the towns of Olla and Jena over the location of the parish courthouse.
+An immediate struggle developed between the towns of Olla and Jena over the location of the parish courthouse and seat.
 Jena was subsequently chosen as the La Salle parish seat because of its central location.
-Even without the prestige of being the parish seat, the early 20th century brought many changes to the Town of Olla.
-Olla's economy grew with the success of two large sawmills in the area – Urania Lumber Company to the south and Louisiana Central Lumber Company located to the north, in Standard.
-Mr. G.W.
-McCartney purchased a dynamo to bring electric lights to Olla.
-Residences were also piped with natural gas.
-The town took another step forward when Mr. Sam Shamblin opened a silent movie house.
-The Community Talking Picture Company of Shreveport sold Olla its first talking movies, and later a more modern theater was erected.
+Even without the prestige of being the parish seat, the early 20th century brought many positive changes and growth to the Town of Olla.
+Olla's rapidly economy grew with the success of large sawmills in the area – Urania Lumber Company Tremont Lumber Company, and Louisiana Central Lumber Company.
+During this time electricity and natural gas were introduced to the citizens of Olla along with a silent Theater opened by Mr. Sam Shamblin.